dell/OpenManage-Enterprise/README.md

 ## OME/OME-M and Plugin API Samples / Cookbooks

 This repository hosts cookbooks for OME/OME-M and associated plugins.
-For script examples specific to OME/OME-M please look for script samples contained in "Core".
+Script examples specific to OME/OME-M are in the Core directory.
 Plugin script examples are in the "Plugin" folder and categorized further by plugin name.

+The Core directory is further subdivided into Python and PowerShell.
+We do our best to maintain functional equivalance between the two, but sometimes they differ.
+These differences are typically noted in [the docs](docs/API.md).

 ## Ensure OME is up to date!